Babel (Mumford & Sons album): Singles

 The album's official lead single is "I Will Wait".
 The band premiered the song on Zane Lowe's BBC Radio 1 show on 7 August 2012.
 On 29 August 2012, Mumford & Sons recorded their live performance of "I Will Wait" at Red Rocks Amphitheatre in Colorado.
 The performance was released on 9 September as the band's official video for the song.

 The album's second single is "Lover of the Light".
 The music video was released on 7 November and stars actor Idris Elba who also directed the short film.
 The song was officially released on 3 December 2012.

 The third single from the album is "Whispers in the Dark".
 The music video premiered on 11 March 2013.

 The title-track "Babel" is their fourth single off the album.
 It has already made it into the BBC Radio 1 Playlist's A list.

 A music video for the song "Hopeless Wanderer" premiered on 4 August 2013.
-Directed by Sam Jones, the video features Jason Sudeikis, Jason Bateman, Ed Helms and Will Forte as Marcus Mumford, Winston Marshall, Ben Lovett and Ted Dwayne, respectively.
+Directed by Sam Jones, the video features Jason Sudeikis, Jason Bateman, Ed Helms and Will Forte as Marcus Mumford, Winston Marshall, Ben Lovett and Ted Dwane, respectively.
 The video was released on both Vevo and YouTube; within less than four days on the latter site, the video already had over 3 million views.